mdanter/jboss-configuration-kits/brms531oneap620/jboss-eap-6.2/docs/NarneInstructions.md

 Day zero data is not set these DDLs.
 The first time the server starts it will generate the necessary data.

- + jboss-eap-6.2/docs/sql/BRMSOracleDDL.sql
+ + `jboss-eap-6.2/docs/sql/BRMSOracleDDL.sql`
- + jboss-eap-6.2/docs/sql/JBPMOracleDDL.sql
+ + `jboss-eap-6.2/docs/sql/JBPMOracleDDL.sql`

 4. Update JBoss datasource connection details

 In `jboss-eap-6.2/standalone/configuration/standalone.xml` go to the datasources modules section and edit the brmsDS and jbpmDS connection string for you database host / SID, and credentials if you have modified them from the defaults in the DDL.

-4. Start the server `bin/standalone.[sh|bat] -b 0.0.0.0 -bmanagement 0.0.0.0`
+5. Start the server `bin/standalone.[sh|bat] -b 0.0.0.0 -bmanagement 0.0.0.0`

-5. Import your repository through the
+6. Import your repository through Administration > Import Export

-5. Login using the admin credentials: `admin` password `getredhat1!`
+7. Login using the admin credentials: `admin` password `getredhat1!`

-6. Import your repository through Administration > Import Export.
+8. Import your repository through Administration > Import Export.

-7. Enable authorization by editing `jboss-eap-6.2/standalone/deployments/jboss-brms.war/WEB-INF/components.xml` and setting the `enableRoleBasedAuthorization` propert to true.
+9. Enable authorization by editing `jboss-eap-6.2/standalone/deployments/jboss-brms.war/WEB-INF/components.xml` and setting the `enableRoleBasedAuthorization` propert to 'true'.

 *NOTE* If starting from scratch, you need at least one admin BRMS user prior to enabling authoriation otherwise you will get '401/403 errors, and not be able to log in to access the permissions administration.